You are currently viewing Vitamin B deficiency symptoms?

 Vitamin B12 Cobalamin

-Symptoms of B vitamin deficiency?
+Symptoms of having B vitamin deficiency?

 The consequences are a catastrophe!
 If we look at the central path that your body breaks down glucose (sugar) to create pyruvate (metabolism control/energy) many coenzymes need to be present.
 One of the enzymes involved in breaking your glucose down is the coenzyme NAD+.